 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Veracyte Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how VCYT stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Biotechnology industry.
+We show how VCYT stock compares to 2,000+ US-based stocks, and to peers in the Health Care and Social Assistance sector and Medical Laboratories industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.